 IPRoyal charges per proxy and has an interesting business model where you can buy a bunch of IPs for 24 hours at a rate of $0.80 per proxy.
 Supposedly, this is meant to compensate for the lack of a free trial.
 As far as the regular package is concerned, prices here start at $1.6 per proxy per month.

-Other services are similarly cheap, with residential proxies costing $3 per GB while data center proxies can set you back as little as $0.4 per proxy per month.
+Other services are similarly cheap, with residential proxies costing $3 per GB while data center ones can set you back as little as $0.4 per proxy per month.
 Meanwhile, you can get access to IPRoyal’s network of 4G mobile proxies for $90 per month or $7 per day if you only want to use it for testing purposes.

 - Guaranteed to work on most footsites;